 The nature of the programme enables students to build their own degree according to their particular interests and preferences within the broad areas of criminology drawing on the diverse range of relevant modules taught across the Social Sciences and the University generally.

-The programme is studied over one year full-time, or two years part-time.
+The programme is studied over one year full-time, or 27 months part-time.
 The taught course component consists of 30 study weeks divided into two semesters during which time students study six modules (or to a minimum of 60 ECTS (120 CATS) points).
 Students who successfully complete the taught course component undertake a three month period of supervised research for a Master’s dissertation (six-month for part-time).
 The dissertation module, CRIM6006, is core.

 The programme compromises six modules and a dissertation.
 There are two core substantive modules: